bradleypallen/logistic-regression-sgd-mapreduce/README.md

     $ export N=2000000   # the number of instances in the training set
     $ cat train.data | ./train_map.py | sort | ./train_reduce.py > /path/to/your/model

-### Test a model
+### Testing a model
-Generate a timestamped-record with a confusion matrix based on running a model against a test set of labeled instances.
-The location of the model is passed as an environment variable that is a valid URL.
+Generate a timestamped record with a confusion matrix, computed by running a model against a test set of labeled instances.
+The location of the model is passed as an environment variable whose value is a valid URL.

     $ export MODEL=file:///path/to/your/model # in this example we're loading from a file on the local system
     $ cat test.data | ./test_map.py | sort | ./test_reduce.py > test

-### Predict classes for a set of instances
+### Predicting classes for a set of instances
 Generate a file containing prediction for each instance in an input set of unlabeled (or unlabeled) instances as JSON objects with the following keys:

 1. model: the UUID of the model used to generate the predictions